 3. Evaluate your inner narrative

 We are often so busy that we lose touch with what is going on in our own heads.
-During the pandemic, negative thoughts abound: “I hate running with a mask,” “I’m so out of shape,” “I’ll never reach my goals this season.
+During the winter months, negative thoughts abound: “I hate running in the dark,” “I’m so out of shape,” “I’ll never reach my goals this season.
 I might as well stay inside.”

 The first step to flipping that script is to identify the type of self-talk that is going through your head.
 If you find that your inner narrative is negative or self-critical, it can be helpful to become more purposeful about the mental chatter you entertain.